RafaGago/mini-async-log/README.md

 log_error ("the value of i is {} and the value of j is  {}", i, j);

-The function is type-safe, but without "constexpr" there is no way to parse the formatting string at compile time so format errors are caught at run time.
+The function is type-safe if your compiler supports constexpr, otherwise mismatches between variadic number of arguments and the format string will be caught at runtime.

 ## File rotation ##